LionelDraghi/ArchiCheck/docs/rules.md

 Forbidden use
 -------------

-Symetrically, you may want to ban from your design some packages :
+Symmetrically, you may want to ban from your design some packages :
 ```
 Interfaces.C use is forbidden
 ```